lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For ACK-Always or ACK-on-Error, implementers MAY opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
-For example, a large window size SHOULD be used for packets that need to be carried by a large number of SCHC fragments.
-However, when the number of SCHC fragments required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide feedback on all SCHC fragments.
+For example, a large window size SHOULD be used for packets that need to be carried by a large number of SCHC Fragments.
+However, when the number of SCHC Fragments required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide feedback on all SCHC Fragments.
 If multiple window sizes are supported, the Rule ID MAY be used to signal the window size in use for a specific packet transmission.

-Note that the same window size MUST be used for the transmission of all SCHC fragments that belong to the same SCHC packet.
+Note that the same window size MUST be used for the transmission of all SCHC Fragments that belong to the same SCHC Packet.

-## Downlink SCHC fragment transmission
+## Downlink SCHC Fragment transmission

 In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
-In order to avoid potentially high delay in the downlink transmission of a SCHC fragmented datagram, the SCHC fragment receiver MAY perform an uplink transmission as soon as possible after reception of a SCHC fragment that is not the last one.
-Such uplink transmission MAY be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC fragment encapsulated in a L2 frame that requires an L2 ACK) or it MAY be triggered from an upper layer.
+In order to avoid potentially high delay in the downlink transmission of a SCHC Fragmented datagram, the SCHC Fragment receiver MAY perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
+Such uplink transmission MAY be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 frame that requires an L2 ACK) or it MAY be triggered from an upper layer.

-For downlink transmission of a SCHC fragmented packet in ACK-Always mode, the SCHC fragment receiver MAY support timer-based SCHC ACK retransmission.
-In this mechanism, the SCHC fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an SCHC ACK, except when the SCHC ACK is sent in response to the last SCHC fragment of a packet (All-1 fragment).
-In the latter case, the SCHC fragment receiver does not start a timer after transmission of the SCHC ACK.
+For downlink transmission of a SCHC Fragmented packet in ACK-Always mode, the SCHC Fragment receiver MAY support timer-based SCHC ACK retransmission.
+In this mechanism, the SCHC Fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an SCHC ACK, except when the SCHC ACK is sent in response to the last SCHC Fragment of a packet (All-1 fragment).
+In the latter case, the SCHC Fragment receiver does not start a timer after transmission of the SCHC ACK.

-If, after transmission of an SCHC ACK that is not an All-1 fragment, and before expiration of the corresponding Inactivity timer, the SCHC fragment receiver receives a SCHC fragment that belongs to the current window (e.g. a missing SCHC fragment from the current window) or to the next window, the Inactivity timer for the SCHC ACK is stopped.
+If, after transmission of an SCHC ACK that is not an All-1 fragment, and before expiration of the corresponding Inactivity timer, the SCHC Fragment receiver receives a SCHC Fragment that belongs to the current window (e.g. a missing SCHC Fragment from the current window) or to the next window, the Inactivity timer for the SCHC ACK is stopped.
 However, if the Inactivity timer expires, the SCHC ACK is resent and the Inactivity timer is reinitialized and restarted.

 The default initial value for the Inactivity timer, as well as the maximum number of retries for a specific SCHC ACK, denoted MAX_ACK_RETRIES, are not defined in this document, and need to be defined in other documents (e.g. technology-specific profiles).
-The initial value of the Inactivity timer is expected to be greater than that of the Retransmission timer, in order to make sure that a (buffered) SCHC fragment to be retransmitted can find an opportunity for that transmission.
+The initial value of the Inactivity timer is expected to be greater than that of the Retransmission timer, in order to make sure that a (buffered) SCHC Fragment to be retransmitted can find an opportunity for that transmission.

-When the SCHC fragment sender transmits the All-1 fragment, it starts its Retransmission Timer with a large timeout value (e.g. several times that of the initial Inactivity timer).
-If an SCHC ACK is received before expiration of this timer, the SCHC fragment sender retransmits any lost SCHC fragments reported by the SCHC ACK, or if the SCHC ACK confirms successful reception of all SCHC fragments of the last window, the transmission of the SCHC fragmented packet is considered complete.
-If the timer expires, and no SCHC ACK has been received since the start of the timer, the SCHC fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last SCHC ACK has been lost: this mechanism assumes that the retransmission timer for the All-1 fragment is long enough to allow several SCHC ACK retries if the All-1 fragment has not been received by the SCHC fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).
+When the SCHC Fragment sender transmits the All-1 fragment, it starts its Retransmission Timer with a large timeout value (e.g. several times that of the initial Inactivity timer).
+If an SCHC ACK is received before expiration of this timer, the SCHC Fragment sender retransmits any lost SCHC Fragments reported by the SCHC ACK, or if the SCHC ACK confirms successful reception of all SCHC Fragments of the last window, the transmission of the SCHC Fragmented packet is considered complete.
+If the timer expires, and no SCHC ACK has been received since the start of the timer, the SCHC Fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last SCHC ACK has been lost: this mechanism assumes that the retransmission timer for the All-1 fragment is long enough to allow several SCHC ACK retries if the All-1 fragment has not been received by the SCHC Fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).

 # Padding management {#Padding}